 The holiday season is around the corner and Christmas is fast approaching.
 What better way to get in the spirit of the season than with some delicious and festive Christmas bread?
-Here are a collection of fun bread recipes to make this Christmas.
+Here is a collection of fun bread to make at Christmas.

 Bread has been a staple food since ancient times and an important part of religious ceremonies.
 From quick bread, sweet bread, and many more, I’ve listed 12 types of bread that your friends and family will enjoy this year!!

 Hey there!
 Some links on this page are affiliate links which means that, if you choose to make a purchase, I may earn a small commission at no extra cost to you.
 I greatly appreciate your support and I hope you enjoy the article!